 military veteran benefits:

 military veterans are entitled to many benefits that are generally not known to those veterans. in order for veterans to become eligible for certain benefits, they have a certain maximum amount of asets that are held by them personally. if their assets are held in a trust, then they can still become eligible for veteran's benefits. however, the trust needs to be drafted property to make them eligible for certain veteran benefits.

-if you or a loved one is a military veteran, it is a wise financial move to set up a trust that meets these requirements. call the office of klauer & foster to discuss becoming eligible for these veteran's benefits.
+if you or a loved one is a military veteran, it is a wise financial move to set up a trust that meets these requirements. call the office of Richard L. Klauer, P.C to discuss becoming eligible for these veteran's benefits.

 40 hours/week & overtime pay:

-The fair labor standards act (flsa) provides that people who are working over 40 hours per week are generally eligible for overtime pay, which is 1 1/2 times the normal hourly rate. the flsa law is very complicated and not all people are eligible for overtime pay. congress has made the law very imprecise so employers and employees have a difficult time understanding overtime eligibility. the terms "exempt" and "non-exempt" are usually used to describe whether or not an employee is covered by the flsa and is eligible for overtime pay. if you or your business have questions concerning the flsa and the requirement to pay overtime pay, or you think you have been short changed, call the law office of Klauer & foster to discuss this matter.
+The fair labor standards act (flsa) provides that people who are working over 40 hours per week are generally eligible for overtime pay, which is 1 1/2 times the normal hourly rate. the flsa law is very complicated and not all people are eligible for overtime pay. congress has made the law very imprecise so employers and employees have a difficult time understanding overtime eligibility. the terms "exempt" and "non-exempt" are usually used to describe whether or not an employee is covered by the flsa and is eligible for overtime pay. if you or your business have questions concerning the flsa and the requirement to pay overtime pay, or you think you have been short changed, call the The Law Office of Richard L. Klauer, P.C to discuss this matter.

 deed vs. a deed of trust:

 when dealing with real estate, you may come across documents entitled Deed, Warranty Deed, Quit claim deed, special warranty deed and disclaimer deed.